jmsjst22/OOSA-code-public/README.md

 ### binary\_search

 Contains a class with a data sorter.
 This should be built upon to add a binary search method.

+## Week 3

+Contains the scripts for week 3's session.
+Week 3 will cover:

+***Aspects***
+* Geospatial packages: pyproj and gdal
+* Function fitting
+* note on function input/output
+* mention of pandas

+***Algorithm***
+* Douglas-Peucker line generalization

+### data

+Contains two data files, both in .csv format.
+One contains synthetic wage and age data.
+The other contains the GPS track of a sdquirrel.

+### reproject

+Contains an example of using the ***pyproj*** package to reproject vector data and the ***GDAL*** package to reproject raster data.

+### function\_fit

+Shows an exmaple of using numpy's polyfit function to fit a straight line.
+It does this within a class which includes a method for plotting the inut data and the fitted line.

+Example usage:

+    python3 exampleFit.py

+This will print the correlation coefficient to screen and create a graph in .png format.

+### pandas

+Contains a very brief example of the pandas package.
+This builds upon numpy arrays in a way that recreates the utility of R dataframes.
+Some users prefer pandas to numpy arrays.
+The geopandas package builds upon pandas and is a very powerful package for geospatial analysis.